-- (1) January 1 payments are presented in the prior year. - (2) Includes the Refunded Bonds Candidates. - (3) Preliminary, subject to change.
-Assumes interest rates between 3.00% and 5.00%. - (4) Debt service is based on an interest rate of 5.175 percent, which represents 90 percent of the Revenue Bond Index assumed by the County for long-term financial planning purposes.
+- (1) January 1 payments are presented in the prior year. - (2) Preliminary, subject to change.
+Assumes interest rates between 3.00% and 5.50%. - (3) Debt service is based on an interest rate of 5.175 percent, which represents 90 percent of the Revenue Bond Index assumed by the County for long-term financial planning purposes.
 The Junior Lien Obligations have a bullet maturity in 2032.
 The Multi-Modal LTGO/Sewer Bonds have a bullet maturity in 2040.
 The Commercial Paper program is authorized through 2016; the figures shown here assume issuance of the full authorized amount of \$100 million.